Medicare counseling can help reduce your health insurance costs

 Link to article in Sun Sailor

-For older adults on Medicare, and Baby Boomers about to sign-up, the important fall Medicare open enrollment period runs from October 15 to December 7 this year.
+For older adults on Medicare and Baby Boomers about to sign up, the important fall Medicare open enrollment period runs Oct.
+15 to Dec.
+7 this year.
 It’s important to reevaluate your plans annually because coverage can change, and shopping around for the best Medicare and prescription Part D plans can save you money.

 Of course, many people never think about Medicare until they’re about to retire because of the anxiety-producing complexities of the programs.
 Factor in the phone calls and mail from businesses pitching their own insurance products, and the consumer can be left confused and bewildered by the many available choices.

 Medicare counseling enables you to ignore the telemarketer sales pitches; seniors and their families have an unbiased resource in Senior Community Services.
 Our Medicare counseling is available by phone for any Minnesota resident, and at 20 sites in Hennepin and Wright counties.
 Navigating Medicare community education classes also are held at public and corporate venues.
 Private counseling sessions can be arranged by scheduling.

 The staff and team of highly trained volunteer counselors help seniors and caregivers find the most appropriate coverage from Medicare, Medicare supplements and Part D plans.
 The staff can even help resolve outstanding health insurance claims that pose a financial burden for many seniors.

 Counselors help seniors weigh costs and identify the very best plan and supplemental plan – if one is needed – for them.
 Sometimes a plan will have a lower premium, but the copays may be a budget-buster.
 So a pricier premium may be cheaper in the long run if there are fewer copays.
 We can help the consumer figure out what’s best for them.